OpenKneeboard/OpenKneeboard/docs/internals/README.md

 ## DCS Hook: `src/dcs-hook`

-A C++ DLL Lua extension (`OpenKneeboard_LuaAPI.cpp`/`.dll`) is used to give DCS Lua scripts the ability to send `OpenKneeboard::GameEvent`s via the mailslot. `OpenKneeboardDCSExt.lua` loads the DLL, and uses the usual DCS Lua APIs to observe events, and passes them to the DLL which in turn passes them on to `OpenKneeboard`.
+A C++ DLL Lua extension (`OpenKneeboard_LuaAPI.cpp`/`.dll`) is used to give DCS Lua scripts the ability to send `OpenKneeboard::APIEvent`s via the mailslot. `OpenKneeboardDCSExt.lua` loads the DLL, and uses the usual DCS Lua APIs to observe events, and passes them to the DLL which in turn passes them on to `OpenKneeboard`.